SweetysimA/Sharing-Books/README.md

 ## 10. Iteration Repeats:

-<strong>i.</strong> Each iteration builds upon the previous one, incorporating feedback and adding new features.
+<strong>i.</strong> Repeat the process for subsequent iterations, incorporating new features and improvements based on evolving requirements and user feedback

-<strong>ii.</strong> Each iteration builds upon the previous one, incorporating feedback and adding new features.
+<strong>ii.</strong> Continue the iterative cycle until the book-sharing platform meets the desired level of functionality and user satisfaction.

 ## CONCLUSION:

-In an iterative model, the cycle repeats until the project goals are achieved and stakeholders are satisfied with the product.
-Each iteration contributes to the overall improvement of the system, and feedback plays an effective and important role in guiding the development process.
+Throughout the iterative model, collaboration and communication with stakeholders are crucial.
+Regular feedback loops ensure that the development team remains responsive to changing requirements and user needs, leading to a more robust and user-friendly book-sharing platform over time.